coinbase/cdp-agentkit/README.md

 ### twitter-langchain
 Langchain Toolkit extension for Twitter.
 Enables agentic workflows to interact with Twitter, such as to post a tweet.
 See [Twitter Langchain](./twitter-langchain/README.md) to get started!

+### warpcast-langchain
+Langchain Toolkit extension for Warpcast.
+Enables agentic workflows to interact with Warpcast, such as to post a cast.
+See [Warpcast Langchain](./warpcast-langchain/README.md) to get started!

 ## Contributing
 CDP Agentkit welcomes community contributions.